boardgamersofhyderabad/boardgamersofhyderabad.github.io/index.md

   - name: Aside
     heading: Code of Conduct
-    content: You can find our Code of Conduct and moderation policies <a href="/code-of-conduct" target="_blank">here</a>.
+    content: You can find our Code of Conduct and moderation policies <a href="/code-of-conduct" target="_blank">here</a>
+	background: orange
+	color: white

   - name: Games We Play
     heading: Games We Play